-- (2) The A proposed TI zone for purposes of implementing the waiver that documents the following: - (A) The plume is not increasing in size or concentration in a manner which would alter the risk assumptions associated with the TI waiver request or the extent of the TI Zone. - (B) The plume is not increasing at compliance points at the TI Zone boundary. - (3) Documentation that all necessary permits have been applied for, made best efforts to obtain, and were denied. - (4) Documentation that the site has been adequately characterized including the nature and three-dimensional extent of the contamination. - (5) Any potential changes in contaminant concentrations will not pose a risk to human health or the environment. - (6) Documentation that potential exposure pathways threatening human health and the environment from polluted groundwater have been identified and appropriately managed. - (7) Documentation that all data gaps have been identified and evaluated for significance (a significant data gap would be one that limits the ability to formulate a single scientifically defensible interpretation of environmental conditions or potential risks, or that may affect the choice of remedial approach). - (8) An evaluation showing the remedial restoration times using active remedial treatments.
+- (B) The plume is not increasing at compliance points at the TI Zone boundary. - (3) Documentation that all necessary permits have been applied for, made best efforts to obtain, and were denied. - (4) Documentation that the site has been adequately characterized including the nature and three-dimensional extent of the contamination. - (5) Any potential changes in contaminant concentrations will not pose a risk to human health or the environment. - (6) Documentation that potential exposure pathways threatening human health and the environment from polluted groundwater have been identified and appropriately managed. - (7) Documentation that all data gaps have been identified and evaluated for significance (a significant data gap would be one that limits the ability to formulate a single scientifically defensible interpretation of environmental conditions or potential risks, or that may affect the choice of remedial approach). - (8) An evaluation showing the remedial restoration times using active remedial treatments.
 All assumptions and the degree of uncertainty associated with any model shall be thoroughly discussed. - (9) An evaluation showing natural attenuation, based on monitoring subsequent to source remediation, has shown that groundwater will not achieve remedial criteria within a reasonable timeframe.
-All assumptions and the degree of uncertainty associated with any model shall be thoroughly discussed. - (10) An estimate the cost of remedial alternatives.
+All assumptions and the degree of uncertainty associated with any model shall be thoroughly discussed. - (10) An estimate of the cost of remedial alternatives.
 Cost estimates shall include the present worth of construction, operation, and maintenance costs. - (11) An evaluation of implementing remediation alternatives for plume containment or for reduction of the concentration of hazardous materials in the plume.